For-Sale-In-Tartu/for-sale/README.md

 - 8 coffee cups
 - 3 large plates
 - 2 small plates
-- 2 large serving bowls
+- 2 large serving bowls (green and beige)
 - 2 black and white bowls
-- 1 large plastic Tupperware
+- 1 large plastic container with yellow lid
-- 1 small plastic Tupperware
+- 1 small plastic container with green lid
-- 1 square glass bowl with plastic lid
+- 1 square glass bowl with clear plastic lid
-- 1 brand new Ecopan skillet
+- 1 nearly brand new Ecopan skillet
-- 1 used Delimano skillet with clear glass lid
+- 1 used Delimano skillet with clear glass lid (has some scratching on nonstick surface but still very good for cooking meat and soups)
-- 1 large Scarlett pot with clear glass lid
+- 1 large Scarlett pot with clear glass lid in excellent condition
 - 1 white plastic cup
 - 1 black spatula
 - 1 red spatula with wooden handle
 - 1 plastic ladle
-- 4 sharp kitchen knives
+- 4 sharp kitchen knives all in excellent condition (the one with the white handle is a little blunt doesn't stay sharp as long as the others, but the others are quite sharp)
 - 1 blue glass Pyrex pan
+- 3 glass cleaners/scrub brushes

 ![Kitchen set](https://github.com/For-Sale-In-Tartu/for-sale/blob/main/for-sale-item-photos/Kitchen-set-1.jpeg?raw=true)